 Family & Consumer Science

-- Career Pathways include the following: Food & Nutrition and Interiors, and Fashion & Textiles
+- Career Pathways include the following: Food & Nutrition and Interiors, Fashion & Textiles, and Early Childhood Education

 Marketing, Sales & Service